Understand your company's position and learn more about the options available

 If a company cannot be rescued after entering administration - it may be placed into liquidation, during which creditors will be paid in a set order, as prescribed by the Insolvency Act 1986.
 The hierarchy of creditors in administration starts with secured creditors and ends with unsecured creditors.

-Start The 60 Second TestThe Insolvency Act, 1986, lays down the order of priority a licensed insolvency practitioner (IP) must follow to pay creditor claims.
-The company’s assets are sold for the benefit of creditors, but creditors are grouped into specific categories, and each group must be repaid in full before the IP can move on to the next.
+The Insolvency Act, 1986, lays down the order of priority a licensed insolvency practitioner (IP) must follow to pay creditor claims.
+The company’s assets are sold for the benefit of creditors, and creditors are grouped into specific categories depending on the security and status they hold.

 Secured creditors with a fixed charge